 After you've downloaded the CSV file as described above, from your Wise dashboard click Send money → Batch payments and upload the CSV file when prompted.
 You'll have an opportunity to review the payments and choose a funding source before submitting the payments.

 When claiming the payment, your affiliates will be prompted to create a Wise account and provide bank account details for where they'd like the funds deposited.
-(Tip: if they use their Wise bank details, future payments to the recipient will be instant and free).

 Note: support for Wise Batch Payments is beta functionality.
 We'd love to hear your feedback!
 Send us a chat message or email email@example.com